jdanyow/aurelia-breeze/README.md

 # aurelia-breeze

-This library is a plugin for the [Aurelia](http://www.aurelia.io/) framework that provides an adapter for observing [Breeze](http://www.getbreezenow.com/breezejs) entities.
+This library is a plugin for the [Aurelia](http://www.aurelia.io/) framework.
+It's goal is to make using [Breeze](http://www.getbreezenow.com/breezejs) with Aurelia as seamless as possible.

+What's included:

+1. An adapter for observing Breeze entities.
+2. A Breeze [ajax adapter](http://www.getbreezenow.com/documentation/controlling-ajax) that uses Aurelia's [http-client](https://github.com/aurelia/http-client).
+3. A [light-weight substitute](https://github.com/jdanyow/aurelia-breeze/blob/master/src/promise-adapter.js) for Breeze's dependency on [Q](https://github.com/kriskowal/q) that uses [ES6 promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+## FAQ

 **Why does Aurelia need an adapter to observe Breeze entities?**